How to Set Up Conversions in Google Tag Manager & GA4: The Definitive Guide with JSON Templates [2026]

 • Go to Admin → Import Container

-• Choose “New Workspace” (recommended to avoid mixing with existing config)
+• Choose "New Workspace" (so you don't mix with existing config)

 • Select "Merge" as import method